U.S. judge refuses to order anti-Muslim film off YouTube

 Denying a request by actress Cindy Lee Garcia for a court order requiring the popular online video site to remove the crudely made 13-minute clip, a federal judge found she was unlikely to prevail on her claims of copyright infringement.

-U.S. District Judge Michael Fitzgerald of Santa Clara, California, also cancelled a December 3 hearing he had previously set for oral arguments over Garcia's request.
+U.S. District Judge Michael Fitzgerald of Santa Clara, California, also canceled a December 3 hearing he had previously set for oral arguments over Garcia's request.

 Garcia's lawyer, Cris Armenta, told Reuters she planned to appeal the decision.